anthonychu/functions-log-suppression/README.md

 ## Common settings

-### Disable all except user-initiated logs
+### Disable everything except user-initiated logs

-Each function must be listed explicitly.
+Note that each function must be listed explicitly.
+This can be a problem if you add a function and forget to add it here.

 #### local.settings.json values